tsugumii21/BU-Polangui-Student-Management-System/README.md

   - **Read-Only Mode:** Users cannot edit or delete existing student records.
 - **Profile Management:** Update personal credentials and profile avatar.
 - **Simplified Interface:** Focused view for non-admin users.

+### 📂 Students Directory & Department Selection

+- **Department Directory:** A visual and interactive entry point where users select a department (Computer Studies, Engineering, Nursing, etc.) before viewing student lists.
+Each department is represented by a distinct color and icon for easy navigation.
+- **Course-Based Filtering:** Once inside a department, filter students specifically by **Course** (e.g., BSIT, BSCS) instead of the broad department category.
+- **Advanced Filtering:** Dynamic filters for Year Level, Block, and Gender.
+- **Smart Sorting:** Sort by Name, Date Added, Recently Modified, Year Level, and more.
+- **Global Search:** Instant search functionality for Student Names and IDs.

 ### 🔐 Security & Tech